goldemental/csharp-practice/README.md

 ### Day 12 – String Concatenation
 Ask for the user's first and last name and print a greeting message using concatenation.

+[You can check out the code I wrote for Day 12 here]

 ### Day 13 – Math Class
 Write a program that calculates the square root of a number entered by the user.